benc-uk/batcomputer/docs/setup.md

 # Azure Setup
-The only resource required in Azure is an 'Azure Machine Learning workspace', to create one of these, there are several options:
+The only resource required in Azure is an 'Azure Machine Learning workspace', to create one there are several options:

 - A [📃 Deployment Script](../azure/aml-script) is provided as a convenience
 - [The Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-get-started#create-a-workspace)